andreadellacorte/docs/index.md

 # Who is Tech Interview Coaching?

+Tech Interview Coaching is a small consortium of coaches passionate to make a difference.

 # Where can I find the general terms and conditions?

 You will find the General Terms and Conditions (a.k.a. the rental conditions) in the Belvilla Help Centre section.